gerstle/paragliding/converter/README.md

 # Currently Supported conversions

-Basically covering my only current use case of taking [google earth](https://earth.google.com/) KML files and converint to `.wpt` waypoint files for importing into [xctrack](https://xctrack.org/).
+Basically covering my only current use case of taking [Google Earth](https://earth.google.com/) KML files and converint to `.wpt` waypoint files for importing into [XCTrack](https://xctrack.org/).
 Happy to add more if it would be handy.

 - `kml` -->
     - `wpt`